Fukushima anniversary: Loss of life is still 'unbearable' | DW | 11.03.2021

 'Artists and the Disaster: Imagining in the 10th Year'

-By organizing the exhibition "Artists and the Disaster: Imagining in the 10th Year," the Museum of Contemporary Art of the city of Mito (photo), which suffered damage from the earthquake of 2011, looks back on the catastrophe one decade later through the eyes of Japanese artists.
+By organizing the exhibition "Artists and the Disaster: Imagining in the 10th Year," the art center in the city of Mito (photo), which suffered damage from the earthquake of 2011, looks back on the catastrophe one decade later through the eyes of Japanese artists.

 -